-The children who attended the DLI school received 50% of their academic instruction in Spanish from kindergarten through fifth grade, and then continued to attend daily intensive Spanish as a heritage language classes during the middle school years (therefore, the BES-7/8 group had fewer hours of exposure to Spanish at the time of the experiment than the BES-5 group).
+The children who attended the DLI school received 50% of their academic instruction in Spanish from kindergarten through fifth grade and then continued to attend daily intensive Spanish as a heritage language class during the middle school years (therefore, the BES-7/8 group had fewer hours of exposure to Spanish at the time of the experiment than the BES-5 group).
 In order to participate in the experiment, children needed to have attended the DLI school for at least half of the primary years (since second grade).5 In contrast, the children in the monolingual English school had not received any portion of their academic instruction in Spanish.
 It is important to note that while the present project evaluated Spanish language use across multiple contexts, it was not recorded whether individual participants attended extracurricular HL programs.
 Nevertheless, the two schools were matched (within 1%) for socioeconomic background, number of Latinx families, and number of English language learners.
-At least 2/3 of students’ parents reported Spanish as the dominant home language at home on school demographic reports, and almost all participants in this study indicated that they spoke predominantly Spanish at home, making them sequential bilinguals.
+At least two thirds of students’ parents reported Spanish as the dominant language at home on school demographic reports, and almost all participants in this study indicated that they spoke predominantly Spanish at home, making them sequential bilinguals.
 Each group’s frequency of use of Spanish across six contexts (maximum 30 points), morphosyntactic proficiency in Spanish (maximum 18 points), and number of monolingual Spanish-speaking parents are summarized in Table 2.

 Finally, the SDBA group was included to represent the adult-like system of DOM that comprises the input that HSs receive in Spanish.
 Since Montrul and Sánchez-Walker (2013) show that bilingual adults experienced attrition of DOM, it was essential to incorporate a group of adults that represents the input that the HS children in this study receive, but who are also bilingual (see Pascual y Cabo and Rothman 2012 for an argument in support of this methodology).
 All SDBAs had received at least their primary and middle school education in one of seven Spanish-speaking countries.
 Their average length of residence in the United States was 9.5 years, and their proficiency in English ranged from intermediate to superior.
 They had retained high morphosyntactic proficiency in Spanish (average 47.7/50) as measured using an adult proficiency test used extensively in previous research (e.g., Duffield and White 1999; Montrul and Slabakova 2003).
 This group represented the input that HSs receive from caregivers in diverse bilingual communities with speakers from multiple countries of origin.